-WORKING WITH HEALTH CARE PROFESSIONALS

-Roles and responsibilities: Explanation of the expertise and consulting role of an occupational therapist, or OT, in helping the client set goals; overview of the working relationship between the OT and the construction team.

-- Decision-making: Description of the parameters and process for determining the scope of work. - Communication: Best practices in clear communication, including record-keeping and documentation, for efficient problem-solving, scheduling and teamwork. - Scheduling: Overview of the CAPABLE schedule and timeline. - Ongoing training: Best practices in training new staff members and volunteers.

-WORKING IN THE HOME OF AN OLDER ADULT

-- Building trust: Best practices in spending quality time to listen, understand the concerns of the client, and maintain a person-centered approach. - Managing expectations: Recommendations for being clear with the homeowner about the budget parameters and decision-making for the scope of work. - Definitions and descriptions for identifying these situations in the home; recommendations on how to respond; screening tools for hoarding disorder. - Self-care: Recommendations and resources for maintaining health and managing stress.
+WORKING WITH HEALTH CARE PROFESSIONALS WORKING IN THE HOME OF AN OLDER ADULT CONSTRUCTION MANAGEMENT BEST PRACTICES Roles and responsibilities: Explanation of the expertise and consulting role of an occupational therapist, or OT, in helping the client set goals; overview of the working relationship between the OT and the construction team.
+Decision-making: Description of the parameters and process for determining the scope of work.
+Communication: Best practices in clear Building trust: Best practices in spending quality time to listen, understand the concerns of the client, and maintain a person-centered approach.
+Managing expectations: Recommendations for being clear with the homeowner about the budget parameters and decision-making for the scope of work.
+Elder abuse and hoarding disorder awareness: Definitiese and descriptions Program management: Best practice recommendations for program development for growth and sustainability.
+Staff management: Best practices in training and equipping staff to work in homes of older adults and with health care professionals.
+Budget management: Best practices in time management and tracking total costs by project for continuous improvement, fundraising and financial avetainability. communication, including record-keeping and documentation, for efficient problem-solving, scheduling and teamwork.
+Scheduling: Overview of the CAPABLE schedule and timeline.
+Ongoing training: Best practices in training new staff members and volunteers.
+Definitions and descriptions for identifying these situations in the home; recommendations on how to respond; screening tools for hoarding disorder.
+Self-care: Recommendations and resources for maintaining health and managing stress. sustainability.
+Materials management: Practical tips for developing efficiency and standardization in ordering and inventory of project materials.
+Project timeline for CAPABLE: Step-by-step project timeline used by Habitat for Humanity of Metro Denver for the implementation of CAPABLE.

-CONSTRUCTION MANAGEMENT BEST PRACTICES

-- Program management: Best practice recommendations for program development for growth and sustainability.

-- Staff management: Best practices in training and equipping staff to work in homes of older adults and with health care professionals.

-- Budget management: Best practices in time management and tracking total costs by project for continuous improvement, fundraising and financial sustainability.

-- Materials management:

-Practical tips for developing

-efficiency and standardization in

-ordering and inventory of project

-materials.

-- Project timeline for CAPABLE:

-Step-by-step project timeline used by Habitat for Humanity of Metro Denver for the implementation of CAPABLE.